Boardgaming is an amazingly fun hobby.

 The other player takes on the role of a Netrunner which is basically a super hacker.
 It’s an incredible game of cat and mouse as both players strike at each other through their card-based powers.

 - New life for the classic card game by Richard Garfield

 - High-stakes futuristic gambles and intrigues in a cyberpunk...

 - Exciting asymmetrical game play pits a corporation player against...

-There you have it.
+There you have it, our picks for the best 2-player board games.
 There are, of course, thousands upon thousands of 2-player board games out there and your favorite may not have made the list.